Financial Peace University Overview

 Dave Ramsey is one of America’s most renowned money gurus.
 He has a rabid fan base of followers whose main goal in life is to get out of debt and stay out of debt.
 Being debt free is the first step to financial freedom, and being debt free affords you the freedom to live your life the way you want to live.

 Dave Ramsey has designed a 7 step system as part of his Financial Peace University.
 These steps are designed to be a broad road map to help people get out of debt and march toward financial freedom.
-Over the next two weeks or so, we are going to explain in detail, the 7 Baby Steps.
-For now, here is an overview to the 7 Baby Steps, and a little background about them.
+Here is an overview to the 7 Baby Steps, and a little background about them, along with some more interesting points that Dave makes through his FPU course.

 Step 0 – No More Debt!